Storyline 360: Adding Web Objects

 http (assuming the hosting site supports secure https content).
 See this article for details.
 Otherwise, web objects won't work for them.

 Web objects can't be previewed.
-To view web objects in your course, publish for Review 360, Web, Articulate Online, or LMS, then upload the published output to a server.
-To view a published course without uploading it to a server, publish for CD.
+To view web objects in your course, publish for Review 360, Web, or LMS/LRS, then upload the published output to a server.